Kaya Stewart: Early life

 Kaya Stewart was born in London, but was raised in Los Angeles, California, with her half-brothers, Sam and Django.
 She also has a sister Indya.
 Her mother is the Dutch photographer Anoushka Fisz and her father is the songwriter-producer-musician Dave Stewart, notably of the 1980s band Eurythmics.

 Growing up in a musical family, Stewart constantly performed for her family and friends.
 She has said that she is greatly inspired by her father's friend Annie Lennox.
 Lennox was a former partner in Eurythmics and mentored Kaya.

 Music career

 Her first single, "In Love with a Boy", from her first album for Warner Bros.
 Records was released 10 July 2015.
 The song set a record for being added to a total of 85 pop stations at launch, the most ever for a new artist.
 In August 2016, she released her album, Kaya Stewart.

+Stewart and Jamie Lidell formed a pop project L.I.Y.A. and debuted a video for their first electro-soul-pop track "California" in August 2018.

-Kaya also appeared on the 21st season of American Idol, withdrawing from the Hollywood round due to illness.
+In 2023, Kaya appeared on the 21st season of American Idol, withdrawing from the Hollywood round due to illness.